Yuvaraj1128/Theater-Management-System/README.md

 # Theater-Management-System
 This Python app manages theater info using a SQL database.
 It lets owners add/update show details in real-time, ensuring data consistency.
 Users can view current theaters and show timings via a dynamic interface, streamlining scheduling and enhancing the viewing experience.

+This project is a Python-based application designed to manage theater information efficiently.
+It takes user inputs such as theater names and show timings and stores them securely in a SQL database.
+Theater owners can update show details dynamically through the interface.
+The application retrieves and displays the latest theater names and show timings from the database for end-users.
+SQL queries are used for insert, update, and fetch operations, ensuring data consistency and real-time updates.
+The system streamlines theater scheduling and provides a user-friendly display of current shows.